Orange-OpenSource/opnfv/docs/BASE.md

 ## Clone this repo

+We expect you to clone this repo in /usr/local/ folder as most of the time, the script will try to find necessary files from this folder.

 ```bash
 cd /usr/local
 git clone https://github.com/Orange-OpenSource/opnfv.git opensteak
 ```

 ## Create config file from template

+The common.yaml file is the only file that you should tweak in order to setup your OpenSteak installation.

 ```bash
 cp /usr/local/opensteak/infra/config/common.yaml.tpl /usr/local/opensteak/infra/config/common.yaml